Assembly-ERP/simple_erp/README.md

 docker compose up -d
 ```

-> Assuming that you have already install rails in your machine
+> Assuming that you have already install rails in your machine.

 > Highly recommend to use any linux distros(Ubuntu, etc..) or use WSL(if you use windows)

 Initiate DB